MAS-49 rifle: Design

-Syrian Contract Rifles
+Syrian contract rifles

 Syria contracted with MAS for 6,000 MAS-49 rifles.
-These rifles, along with 12,000 MAS-36 rifles and a production facility for 7.5x54mm ammunition were delivered in the early 1950s.
-The MAS-49 was used until the mid-late 60s when they were replaced with AK-47 assault rifles.
+These rifles, along with 12,000 MAS-36 rifles and a production facility for 7.5×54mm ammunition were delivered in the early 1950s.
+The MAS-49 was used until the mid-late 1960s when they were replaced with AK-47 assault rifles.
 Syrian contract rifles differed from the French service model by having a spike bayonet identical to that of the MAS-36, as well as different stocks and metal parts to incorporate this change.

 These rifles are dated 1953 and features serial numbers in the F33.000 to F39.000 range.

-Surplus imports to the US

-Many MAS-49/56 rifles imported as surplus into the United States were rechambered locally by Century Arms International to fire the 7.62mm NATO round.
-However several user reports have noted that these particular conversions were often unsatisfactory (resulting in numerous action stoppages and misfires) due to imperfect workmanship.
-Furthermore, the shortening of the barrel to allow rechambering brings the gas vent closer to the chamber hence creating a higher stress on the bolt carrier.
-In addition to these Century Arms conversions, approximately 250 MAS-49/56 rifles were converted in France to 7.62×51mm NATO for use by the French National Police.
-These rifles are not known to have the reliability issues that plague the later Century Arms conversions.
-Some have been able to improve reliability by modifying the gas shutoff pin with a tapped set screw for gas adjustment.